atlas-php/core/README.md

 # Atlas Core

-**Atlas Core** provides the shared foundation for all Atlas PHP packages — testing harnesses, configuration helpers, publishing conventions, and metadata contracts.
+**Atlas Core** provides the shared foundation for all Atlas PHP packages — testing harnesses, configuration helpers, and publishing conventions.
 It standardizes behaviors so each package can stay small, predictable, and focused on its domain.

 ## Table of Contents
 - [Overview](#overview)